 The Skills Development Act, 1998 (Act No. 97 of 1998) and the MSA, require that employers supply employees with the necessary training to develop its human resource capacity.
 Section 55(1)(f) states that as head of administration, the Municipal Manager is responsible for the management, utilisation and training of staff.

-The table below indicates that a total amount of R 3 300 217 was spent on the workplace skills plan.
-This represents 0.62% when compared to the total salary budget of the municipality in the 2020/21 financial year.
+The table below indicates that a total amount of R 532 497 021 was allocated to the workplace skills plan and that 0.62% of the total amount was spent in the 2020/21 financial year: